 The realm of cybersecurity and networking is intriguing yet interesting, involving areas you must explore to benefit your business in many ways.

-Speaking of network information, the inclusion of internet protocols or IP addresses is one of the important parts of the Internet.
+Speaking of network information, including internet protocols or IP addresses, is one of the important parts of the Internet.
 Similarly, ASN is a related term in this regard that you must know if you wish to expand the networking horizons of your business.

-As IP addresses along with internet-connected devices proliferate these days due to cyber vulnerabilities, provisions such as ASN have become important more than ever.
+As IP addresses and internet-connected devices proliferate these days due to cyber vulnerabilities, provisions such as ASN have become more important than ever.

-To handle the enormous amount of everyday data communications on the Internet, regulatory groups like the Internet Assigned Numbers Authority (IANA) and others have transitioned from previous system IPv4 to IPv6.
+To handle the enormous amount of everyday data communications on the Internet, regulatory groups like the Internet Assigned Numbers Authority (IANA) and others have transitioned from the previous system, IPv4, to IPv6.
 This system has the added numerical capacity to manage the growing demands.

 So, let’s find out what exactly ASN is and how it can help your business.

 What is an ASN?

 An Autonomous System (AS) is a group of several IP networks possessing their separate route policy.
 So, if these autonomous systems are to interact with each other, they need a unique number or identifier.